marcoahv/fundamentals/docs/4 React/1 React 18.md

 export default App
 ```

+- If there is no content between the opening and closing tags, you can simply change it into a `self-closing tag`.

-now if we save all the files and take a look at the browser
-you should be able to see hello vishwas
-your first function component is up and running
+- Now, if we save all the files and take a look at the browser, you should be able to see "Hello Vishwas."
+Your first function component is up and running.

-#### using an arrow function to create a function component
+#### using an arrow function

-let's rewrite the code

-const greet is equal to an arrow function
+- It's also possible to use an arrow function to create a function component.
+Let's rewrite the code.
-which returns hello vishwas

 ```js
 const Greet = () => {